Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Introduction

 This paper also relates to the literature that proposes the use of machine learning methods for causal inference \citep*[e.g.][]{Athey2019Machine}.
-Shift-share IV estimation does not resemble a high-dimensional problem, because there is only one instrument.
-However, the need to select invalid shares substantially increases the complexity of the problem, making the use of machine learning methods appropriate. \citet*{Mullainathan2017Machine} have pointed out that in the context of economic research, machine learning methods lend themselves mostly to predictive tasks and less to causal inference.
+Shift-share IV estimation does not resemble a high-dimensional problem \textit{prima facie}, because there is only one instrument.
+Arguably however, all of the shares can be used as separate instruments and the need to select invalid shares substantially increases the complexity of the problem, making the use of machine learning methods appropriate. \citet*{Mullainathan2017Machine} have pointed out that in the context of economic research, machine learning methods lend themselves mostly to predictive tasks and less to causal inference.
 This paper provides a remedy for a commonly seen endogeneity problem, which threatens the reliability of causal inference in a wide range of economic studies.

-\section{Shift-share instrumental variables and the exclusion restriction}
+\section{Shift-share instrumental variables and\\ the exclusion restriction}

 In this section, I present the shift-share setup and the exclusion restriction in terms of shares.
 I show under which conditions the exclusion restriction is fulfilled and show a setting in which it is plausible that some shares are valid and some invalid.
 A discussion of indications that a some valid - some invalid setting applies concludes this section.